ufs-community/ufs-srweather-app/docs/UsersGuide/source/RocotoInfo.rst

 rocotorewind
 =============
-``rocotorewind`` is a tool that attempts to undo the effects of running a task and is commonly used to rerun part of a workflow that has failed.
+``rocotorewind`` is a tool that attempts to undo the effects of running a task.
+It is commonly used to rerun part of a workflow that has failed.
 If a task fails to run (the STATE is DEAD) and needs to be restarted, the ``rocotorewind`` command will rerun tasks in the workflow.
-The command line options are the same as those described in the ``rocotocheck`` :numref:`section %s <rocotocheck>`, and the general usage statement looks like:
+The command line options are the same as those described for ``rocotocheck`` (in :numref:`section %s <rocotocheck>`), and the general usage statement looks like the following:

 .. code-block:: console

-   rocotorewind -w /path/to/workflow/xml/file -d /path/to/workflow/database/ file -c YYYYMMDDHHmm -t taskname
+   rocotorewind -w </path/to/workflow/xml/file> -d </path/to/workflow/database/> file -c <YYYYMMDDHHmm> -t <taskname>

 Running this command will edit the Rocoto database file ``FV3LAM_wflow.db`` to remove evidence that the job has been run.
 ``rocotorewind`` is recommended over ``rocotoboot`` for restarting a task, since ``rocotoboot`` will force a specific task to run, ignoring all dependencies and throttle limits.
 The throttle limit, denoted by the variable cyclethrottle in the ``FV3LAM_wflow.xml`` file, limits how many cycles can be active at one time.
-An example of how to use this command to rerun the forecast task from ``$EXPTDIR`` is:
+An example of how to use the ``rocotorewind`` command to rerun the forecast task from ``$EXPTDIR`` is:

 .. code-block:: console